TACC-Cloud/hazmapper/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+### Running linters

+Run `ng lint` to run all of the linters.

+Run `ng lint:js` to run linter for angular files.
+Run `ng lint:css` to run linter for css files.

+Run `ng lint:js -- --fix` to fix angular files.
+Run `ng lint:css -- --fix` to fix css files.

 ## Kubernetes (Production/Staging environments)

 Information on Kubernetes configuration for production and staging environments can be found in the [kube/README.md](kube/README.md) including information